Jim Thompson’s House, Bangkok

 There was a fun-filled atmosphere in the park.
 In addition to the abundance of brightly coloured plastic water guns present, balloons and candy floss were everywhere.
 The lake was full of boats and families were enjoying picnics on the grass.
 Amusement stalls and food stands were doing a roaring trade.
 Adjacent to all this activity, there was a zoo, which was home to a surprising number of animals from capybaras to tigers.

 Somehow, we miraculously managed to avoid a soaking at the park, but this wasn’t the case on the way back to our Chinatown hotel.
-We stopped at some traffic lights and before we knew it, were attacked on both sides by laughing youths armed with over-sized water guns.
-We walked into the hotel looking like drowned rats!
+We stopped at some traffic lights in our tuk-tuk and before we knew it, were attacked on both sides by laughing youths armed with over-sized water guns.
+We consequently walked into the hotel looking like drowned rats!

 The Shanghai Mansion

 We stayed at The Shanghai Mansion, a boutique hotel incorporating the style and atmosphere of 1930’s Shanghai.
-There was a lovely pond full of fish overlooked by Chinese lanterns.
+There was a lovely pond full of fish above which Chinese lanterns were hanging.
 It was a special place to stay and at only $40.00 a night between us, very good value.

 The Cambodian Border Scam